-All institutions and/or businesses must follow the identified materials below for compliance with the emergency public health order.
+All institutions and/or businesses must follow the identified materials below for compliance with City of Racine Ordinances.
 The reopening strategy is not meant to be exhaustive and was written with the understanding that considerations may need to be given to unique, extenuating circumstances beyond a business or other public/private entity's control.
 These standards were based on, but modified from the Badger Bounce Back plan and Wisconsin Economic Development Corporation (WEDC) Reopen Guidelines for COVID-19.
+Where there are conflicting specifications, the most restrictive or protective policy applies.
+Community members must adhere to public health orders and restrictions implemented by businesses and institutions for the purposes of complying with city ordinance.
+Community members are strongly encouraged to follow the guidance and recommendations under item #2 within their own homes and when caring for their family, friends, or other members of the community.